Possible Side Effects Of Hormone Replacement Therapy (HRT)

-If you are gaining weight around the time of your menopause this could be a natural result of aging – as we age our metabolic rate slows and we burn calories much less efficiently.
-There is a natural redistribution of body fat, to deposit this around the abdomen rather than on the hips.
-Women become more apple shaped than pear shaped.
+If you're gaining weight around the time of your menopause this could be a natural result of ageing.
+As we age our metabolic rate slows and we burn calories less efficiently.
+There is a natural redistribution of body fat.
+Some of it moves to sit around the abdomen rather than on the hips.
 This is part of a natural ageing process.

 We also start to lose muscle mass.
 As the muscle mass goes down, this reduces the metabolic rate further.
 Doing exercise and building muscle is an important way to help maintain your weight and health.

 HRT could actually indirectly make it easier to manage your weight.
 Within a few months of starting you should find that your hot flushes and night sweats are much improved.
 As a result, you could be sleeping better, have more energy, and feel more like your normal self.
 This can help to address your diet and fitness.